GUARANTEED DEPARTURES

 - 20kg baggage allowance returning from Base Camp;

-- Trekking Permit (National Park entry fee), local permit, climbing permit for Mount Lhotse;
+- Trekking Permit (National Park entry fee), local permit, and climbing permit for Mount Lhotse;

-- Oxygen bottles for climber and Sherpa with mask and regulator;
+- Oxygen bottles for the climber and the Sherpa with a mask and a regulator;

 - Experienced Sherpa guide;

-- Necessary staff during the trekking and climbing period with experienced guide and porters;
+- Necessary staff during the trekking and climbing period with an experienced guide and porters;

-- Necessary experienced government license holder climbing guide during the climbing period as per group size;
+- Necessary experienced government-licensed climbing guide during the climbing period, as per group size;

 - The facility of food, accommodation, salary, insurance, equipment, and medicine for all trekking staff;

-- Group medical supplies (first aid medical kit will be available);
+- Group medical supplies a first aid medical kit, will be available.

-- The necessary kitchen crew will be available in a base camp;
+- The necessary kitchen crew will be available in the base camp.

-- All necessary paper works, office service charge and government taxes;
+- All necessary paperwork, office service charge and government taxes;

 - Complete pre-departure information, flight ticket reconfirmation and extend visa service (if necessary);